social media or official BBC content on other websites;

-It also relates to our use of any personal information you provide to us online, on mobile or on the Red Button service.
+It also relates to our use of any personal information you provide to us by phone, SMS, email, in letters and other correspondence and in person

 In order to provide you with the full range of BBC services, we sometimes need to collect information about you.